jingweizhanghuai/Morn_doc/docs/sort.rst

        mFree(data1); mFree(data2);mFree(index1);mFree(index2);
    }

-In above program, we firstly generate some random double data, and then measure time-consuming of: 1. sorting 1000 data for 10000times, 2. sorting 10000 data for 1000times, 3.sorting 100000 data for 100 times, 4.sorting 1000000 data for 10 times and 5.sorting all 10000000 data for
+In above program, we firstly generate some random double precision floats, and then measure time-consume of: 1. sorting 1000 data for 10000 times, 2. sorting 10000 data for 1000 times, 3.sorting 100000 data for 100 times, 4.sorting 1000000 data for 10 times and 5.sorting all 10000000 data for 1 time.
-1 time.
 Output is: